 Some of the student housing capacity accommodated under the proposed 2021 LRDP would occur through strategic infill and selective replacement of existing housing facilities in the northern half of East Campus.
 One of the objectives of the proposed 2021 LRDP is to replace aging, low-density student housing units while considering affordability, financial feasibility, and physical site constraints.
-Over 1,100 existing beds are located in three apartment complexes: Bannockburn, Falkirk, and Oban.
+Over 1,100 existing beds are located in three apartment complexes: Bannockburn,

+Falkirk, and Oban.
 These structures are in relatively poor condition.
 The planned transformation of Canyon Crest Drive into a higher density, mixed-use student neighborhood assumes that the buildings in these complexes would be redeveloped at a greater density, as described in Section 2, Project Description.

-The proposed 2021 LRDP assumes approximately 6,395 new students and faculty/staff (3,589 of which are new students) would require non-UCR-affiliated, off-campus housing (13,884 net increase to the campus population - 7,489 new on-campus beds) between the baseline (2018/2019) and buildout (2035/2036) years.
-Using a conservative estimate of even population growth each year, approximately 380 new-residents would live off-campus each year (239 students and 141 faculty/staff) between could move to the region each year and need housing between the baseline (2018/2019) and buildout (2035/2036) years.
-The estimate of average increased housing needs each year is highly conservative and does not factor in the existing population that may happen to attend UCR or get a job at UCR in the future.
+The proposed 2021 LRDP assumes approximately 6,395 new students and faculty/staff would require non-UCR-affiliated, off-campus housing (13,884 net increase to the campus population - 7,489 new on-campus beds) between the baseline (2018/2019) and buildout (2035/2036) years.
+Using a conservative estimate of even population growth each year, approximately 380 new residents could move to the region each year and need housing between the baseline (2018/2019) and buildout (2035/2036) years.5 The estimate of average increased housing needs each year is highly conservative and does not factor in the existing population that may happen to attend UCR or get a job at UCR in the future.
 In 2018, approximately 59 percent of new California freshmen enrollees and 64 percent of new California transfer enrollees at UCR previously resided in a home within a 50-mile radius of the campus (UC 2019).

-As discussed in the environmental setting, UCR performed a Student Housing Market Study in 2018 which shows that approximately 23 percent of students live at home with their parents or relatives and approximately 5 percent own a home.
-Survey response data from this study also shows that about 48 percent of renters in conventional apartments have their own bedroom, 18 percent share with a spouse and/or children, 13 percent share with a partner or significant other, and 20 percent share with a roommate.
-(UCR 2018.)
 It is reasonable to assume that a portion of the new undergraduate and graduate student population would continue to reside in the same household during their studies and not occupy a new residence.
-It is also unlikely that every student would occupy a single housing unit; the region has on is projected to have an average 3.28 persons per household (or 2.90 based upon future SCAG projections) (City of Riverside 2021f).
+It is also unlikely that every student would occupy a single housing unit; the region has on average 3.28 persons per household (City of Riverside 2021).
 It can also be assumed that some new faculty and staff would already reside in the region prior to working at UCR.
-In 2021, UCR prepared a questionnaire to 43 UCR Staff members to determine the number of individuals who relocated upon taking a position at UCR.
-Only eight out of 43 individuals changed residences, meaning that 81.3 percent of UCR Staff maintained their current residence.
-(UCR 2021).